ivanlis/course03project/CodeBook.md

 ### Variables

-The present datasets consists of summarized (averaged by activity type and subject) versions of some variables from the original study.
+The present dataset consists of summarized (averaged by activity type and subject) versions of some variables from the original study.
 The list of the 68 columns follows.